canonical/operator/README.md

 to allow for clean, maintainable, and reusable code.

-Charms written with the Charmed Operator Framework support Kubernetes using Juju's "sidecar charm" pattern, but they also fully support charms that deploy to traditional Linux virtual machines.
+Charms written with the Charmed Operator Framework support Kubernetes using Juju's "sidecar charm" pattern, as well as charms that deploy to Linux-based virtual machines.

 Charms should do one thing and do it well.
 Each charm drives a single Juju application and can be integrated with other charms to deliver a complex